dirkolbrich/yahoo-finance-query/README.md

 4. `intraDay($symbol [, $period, $param])`

-    Query the Yahoo Finance html page for intraday quotes.
+    Query finance.yahoo.com for intraday quotes.
 The symbol must be passed as as string.

     `$period` is optional and default set to `1d`.
 It is possible to retrieve intraday quotes for up to the last 15 days.